 Onboarding:

-At this stage it is crucial that you declare any need for reasonable adjustments by reaching out to the support email included in your invitation.
+Some companies will ask you to get in touch with them and request an adjustment.
+It’s important to reach out to the support email in your assessment invitation to make your prospective employer aware before you begin your assessment.
 Your prospective employer will review your request, implement the appropriate adjustments, and confirm once they have been made.

 If you decide that you do not need a reasonable adjustment, you will be required to tick a box confirming that you are comfortable proceeding without one.
 Please be aware that once you agree to move forward without adjustments, they cannot be added later on.
-For this reason, it’s essential to raise any adjustment needs at this stage, before the process continues.

 The Assessment: